 - Sharona Hoffman, J.D., L.L.M., Case Western Reserve University School of Law

-Hoffman is the Edgar A. Hahn Professor of Law, Professor of Bioethics, and Co-Director of the Law-Medicine Center at Case Western Reserve.
+Hoffman is the Edgar A. Hahn Professor of Law, Professor of Bioethics, and Co-Director of the Law-Medicine Center at Case Western Reserve University.
 She has published over 60 articles and book chapters on health law and civil rights issues.
 Hoffman has developed particular expertise and a national reputation in the area of health information technology.
 She is the author of two books: Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow (Praeger 2015) and Electronic Health Records and Medical Big Data: Law and Policy (Cambridge University Press 2016).

-- Peggy Beat, J.D., CareSource
+- Peggy Beat, J.D., R.N., CareSource

 Topic: 42 CFR Part 2 and HIPAA

 Beat is Associate General Counsel at CareSource.
 Prior to that, she was employed by the Cleveland Clinic for 25 years.
-While at the Cleveland Clinic, Professor Beat was an attorney in the Office of General Counsel and Senior Director in Corporate Compliance.
+While at the Cleveland Clinic, Beat was an attorney in the Office of General Counsel and Senior Director in Corporate Compliance.
 At the Cleveland Clinic, Beat helped physicians, nurse and others to navigate the complex laws and regulations.
 At CareSource, she does the same for leadership, management, and health care workers in the field.
 Beat is an adjunct professor at Cleveland-Marshall College of Law, where she teaches courses in Health Care Compliance I and II.

 - Joseph Dickinson, J.D., Tucker Ellis, L.L.P.